SecureIdentityAlliance/osia/src/doc/functional/_dataaccess.rst

 .. py:function:: matchPersonAttributes(UIN, attributes)
     :noindex:

     Match person attributes.
-This service is used to check the value of attributes without exposing private data
+This service is used to check the value of attributes without exposing private data.
+    The implementation can use a simple comparison or a more advanced technique (for example: phonetic comparison for names)

     **Authorization**: :todo:`To be defined`